strapi/strapi/docs/3.0.0-beta.x/plugins/users-permissions.md

   - ...and every other fields that you added manually in the model.
 - `CODE` corresponds to the CODE generated to be able confirm the user email.
 - `URL` is the Strapi backend URL that confirm the code (by default `/auth/email-confirmation`).

+## Security configuration
+JWT tokens can be verified and trusted because the information is digitally signed.
+To sign a token a *secret* is required.
+By default Strapi generates one that is stored in `./your-app/extensions/users-permissions/config/jwt.json`.
+This is useful during development but for security reasons it's **recommended** to set a custom token via environment variable `JWT_SECRET` when deploying to production.